 The concept of buddying up with one or two others sailing canoes has been around for as long as the sport has existed.
-Recent moves within the club to formalise this process have raised the issue of what is the most appropriate action to take if one of your buddies capsizes.
+When the club formalised how safety is enhanced by using this approach, it raised the issue of what is the most appropriate action to take if one of your buddies capsizes?

 First Ask for Help